 These are not exactly discontinued.
 They are abandoned by Microsoft 0r they may have reached end of support.
 You can still use them if they are on your computer or by installing them using disks/floppies/USB drives.
 Microsoft stopped supporting these outdated operating systems.
 There is no official support from Microsoft, and these so-called “discontinued” operating systems will not prove to be safe from malware.
-Plus, the current day apps may not work on the older operating systems:
+Plus, the current-day apps may not work on older operating systems:

 - MS-DOS, the operating system on a floppy disk

-- MSX-OS, that worked alongside MS-DOS to help reduce overheads on running disk operating system; for example, it bypassed traditional BIOS values listed on PC and allowed for a range of storage systems to be connected to the PC
+- MSX-OS, which worked alongside MS-DOS to help reduce overheads on running disk operating system; for example, it bypassed traditional BIOS values listed on PC and allowed for a range of storage systems to be connected to the PC

 - Windows Mobile operating system: Microsoft discontinued its phone OS business as it was not being received properly in the market; It may come up with a new Surface phone but that would mean waiting a bit until they finalize the project.

 The first three of the above were command-line interfaces (CLI).
 Then came the graphical user interface (GUI) at the cost of speed.
 Windows 1.0 to Windows 3.1 fall under this category.
-Speed was improved in Windows 98 that came after Windows 95, the reason behind being advanced hardware’s availability as well as efforts from the app developers.
+Speed was improved in Windows 98 which came after Windows 95, the reason behind being advanced hardware’s availability as well as efforts from the app developers.

 Discontinued Microsoft Products

 The following discontinued Microsoft products were mostly enhancement and utility tools for Windows lineage.
-Some of them were software created to perform tasks such as accounting, and database management, etc., on Windows OS.
+Some of them were software created to perform tasks such as accounting, database management, etc., on Windows OS.